Scandi Sleep logo Navy blue crescent moon and stars icon

 Blanket battles might seem harmless (or even funny), but over time that nightly tug-of-war can chip away at your sleep quality and your patience.
 And when your sleep suffers, so does everything else - your mood, your energy, even your connection with each other.

-That’s where the Scandinavian sleeping method comes in.
+That’s where the Scandinavian sleep method comes in.
 A simple shift in how you make the bed that’s saving relationships (and sanity) all over the world.

 ✅ Two doonas, one bed.
 The simple trick to saving your sleep and your sanity.